 Transform how you handle money – forever!

-- We can change your life, or at least, your bank balance
+- Money Fight Club can change your life, or at least, your bank balance

-- We’ll start by changing your money mindset – completely
+- It starts by changing your money mindset – completely

-- We’ll transform the way you deal with bills and buying stuff
+- And transforming the way you deal with bills and buying stuff

 - If you haven’t bought a copy of the book already – do it now